 Most FDA-approved Alzheimer's drugs are designed just to address symptoms.
 Now, a new wave of treatments targeting the disease's hallmarks is in development.
 Here's how they're different.

+What’s the difference between treating Alzheimer’s symptoms and modifying the disease?
 Despite decades of research, the underlying cause of Alzheimer’s continues to evade scientists.
 Until recently, the only drugs available to patients targeted the symptoms of the disease, rather than underlying pathology.
 That’s why the FDA approval of the anti-amyloid drug Aduhelm this summer was such a significant milestone: Hailed as the first drug with the potential to modify the course of the disease’s pathology, Aduhelm (aducanumab) is designed to slow disease progression.
 The drug’s efficacy has been the source of great controversy, but other anti-amyloid drugs designed to function similarly — addressing the disease itself, not just the symptoms — are close behind it in the drug development pipeline.
 Two more, lecanemab and donanemab, recently received breakthrough status, meaning they’ll be fast-tracked for review by the FDA.

 But what is the clinical relevance of the distinction between treating symptoms and modifying disease?
 And is this paradigm even useful?

-Treating Alzheimer’s Symptoms
+Treating Alzheimer’s symptoms

 The symptoms of Alzheimer’s often appear 10 or more years after the disease itself starts.
 By then, progressive cell death causes cognitive impairment, confusion, memory problems, trouble sleeping, and changes in mood or personality.
 Catching these symptoms at an earlier stage, at the first signs of mild cognitive impairment, is crucial for implementing lifestyle interventions, prolonging the quality of life, and preserving cognitive function for longer.